 Where to stay: If you’re not camping, there is no lodging within the national park boundaries.
 However, Columbia is not far away, and offers everything from budget motels to five-star hotels.

 3. Lassen Volcanic National Park, California

-Often the least crowded national park in California, Lassen offers far more than its signature bubbling sulphur hydrothermal deposits (though those are fun) and volcano.
-Visitors will find crystal clear mountain lakes, streams, and alpine forests, especially in the backcountry.
-We’ve backpacked throughout Lassen with kids and without: there are plenty of trail options to keep everyone happy.
+Often the least crowded national park in California, Lassen Volcanic National Park offers far more than its signature bubbling sulfur hydro-thermal deposits (though those are fun) and volcano.
+Visitors will find crystal clear mountain lakes, streams, and alpine forests, especially in the back-country.
+We’ve backpacked throughout Lassen with our children and without them.
+There are plenty of trail options to keep everyone happy.
 Plus, it’s an easy drive from various small cities such as Mt.
 Shasta and Redding in Northern California.

 Where to stay: There are eight campgrounds within Lassen.
 If you opt to find a real bed, our favorite pick is the St. Bernard Lodge, located minutes from the park entrance.

 Great Basin National Park spans from subterranean Lehman Cave to Wheeler Peak at over 13,000 feet.
 Since the park is relatively small, you can experience both in the same day though beware of altitude sickness.
 Our three school-aged boys loved the tour of Lehman Cave.
 The most spectacular aspect of Great Basin is the clear night sky over the vast Nevadan desert.

 Where to stay: Great Basin National Park is located in Baker, Nevada, which has precious little to offer in terms of lodging.
 We stayed comfortably enough, though certainly not luxuriously, at The Border Inn motel in town.
 Campgrounds are available in the park boundaries, though if you’re tent camping, don’t underestimate the weather.
 Campgrounds in the Nevadan desert are located at high elevation.